 For men, the vasa deferentia are cut, then ligated or fulgurated; sterility is confirmed after 2 ejaculations are sperm-free, usually after 3 months.

-For women, the fallopian tubes are cut or removed; then part of the tubes is excised, or the tubes are closed by ligation, fulguration, or mechanical devices such as plastic bands or rings; procedures used include laparoscopy and minilaparotomy.
+For women, the fallopian tubes are cut or removed; when cut, then part of the tubes is excised, or the tubes are closed by ligation, fulguration, or mechanical devices such as plastic bands or rings; procedures used include laparoscopy and minilaparotomy.

 Drugs Mentioned In This Article